 - Both have their strong advocates who show a religious faith in them.

-- Both tend to induce a false sense of safety, resulting in increasing risk taking and increased injuries.
+- Both induce a false sense of safety, resulting in increasing risk taking.

-Ask whether the “safety” equipment could be doing more harm than good.
+- Could the “safety” equipment do more harm than good?